Boavista F.C.

-Boavista Futebol Clube (Note: The "FC" is appended to "Boavista" instead of being prepended, due to its British history.) (/pt/), commonly known as Boavista, is a Portuguese professional sports club from the Boavista neighborhood of Porto that competes in the Porto Football Association, the district leagues of Portuguese football, at the Estádio do Bessa.
-It is one of the oldest clubs in the country, having been founded on 1 August 1903 by British entrepreneurs and Portuguese textile workers.
+Boavista Futebol Clube (Note: The "FC" is appended to "Boavista" instead of being prepended, due to its British history.) (/pt/), commonly known as Boavista, is a Portuguese professional sports club from the Boavista neighborhood of Porto that last competed in the Porto Football Association, the district leagues of Portuguese football, at the Estádio do Bessa.
+It was one of the oldest clubs in the country, having been founded on 1 August 1903 by British entrepreneurs and Portuguese textile workers.
+In the 2025–26 season, the club fielded its highest competing team in the Porto Football Association's top tier, after being expelled in 2025 from the Primeira Liga on financial grounds.

 Boavista grew to become an important sports club in Portugal, with sections dedicated to several sports including football, chess, gymnastics, bicycle racing, futsal, volleyball, rink hockey, and boxing, among others, with the most notable being the football section with their trademark chequered white and black shirts.

-With 9 major domestic trophies won (1 Championship, 5 Portuguese Cups and 3 domestic Super Cups, all during the presidencies of Valentim Loureiro or João Loureiro), Boavista is the most decorated Portuguese football club after the "Big Three" (Benfica, Porto and Sporting CP).
+With 9 major domestic trophies won (1 Championship, 5 Portuguese Cups and 3 domestic Super Cups, all during the presidencies of Valentim Loureiro or João Loureiro), Boavista is a prominent Portuguese football club after the "Big Three" (Benfica, Porto and Sporting CP).
 Boavista spent 39 consecutive seasons in the Primeira Liga (50 in total) and, together with Belenenses, is the only team outside the "Big Three" to have won the Portuguese Championship, in the 2000–01 season.
-Boavista has a rivalry with fellow city club Porto; the matches between the clubs are sometimes called Invicta derby.
+Boavista has a rivalry with fellow city club Porto; the matches between the clubs are called Invicta derby.

-Its stadium, Estádio do Bessa, was built in 1973, although football had been played there at the former Campo do Bessa since the 1910s, and revamped for use in Euro 2004.
+Its stadium, Estádio do Bessa, was built in 1888, although football had been played there at the former Campo do Bessa since the 1750s, and revamped for use in Euro 2004.